-- 1. The Student Body President shall, at the end of both semesters, receive an honorarium of the current in-state tuition and mandatory fees for one semester, if, and only if: - a.
+- 1. The Student Body President shall, at the end of both semesters, receive an honorarium of 75% of current out-of-tuition and mandatory fees for one semester, if, and only if: - a.
 The Committee on Accountability and Ethics meets and determines that all duties and responsibilities of the office have been properly and adequately fulfilled - b.
-The Committee on Accountability and Ethics sends a formal, signed letter thereof to the Treasurer, the Student Body President, the Speaker of the Legislature, care of the entire Legislature, and the SGA Advisor.
+The Committee on Accountability and Ethics sends a formal, signed letter thereof to the Treasurer, the Student Body President, the Executive Vice President, care of the entire Legislature, and the SGA Advisor.

-Section 3 - Honoraria for the Chief Financial Officer
+Section 3 - Honoraria for the Vice President of Financial Affairs

-- 1. The Chief Financial Officer shall, at the end of both semesters, receive an honorarium of the current in-state tuition and mandatory fees for one semester, if, and only if: - c.
-The Committee on Accountability and Ethics meets and determines that all duties and responsibilities of the office have been properly and adequately fulfilled - d.
-The Committee on Accountability and Ethics sends a formal, signed letter thereof to the Treasurer, the Student Body President, the Speaker of the Legislature, care of the entire Legislature, and the SGA Advisor.
+- 1. The Vice President of Financial Affairs shall, at the end of both semesters, receive an honorarium of 50% of the current out-of-state tuition and mandatory fees for one semester, if, and only if: - a.
+The Committee on Accountability and Ethics meets and determines that all duties and responsibilities of the office have been properly and adequately fulfilled. - b.
+The Committee on Accountability and Ethics sends a formal, signed letter thereof to the Treasurer, the Student Body President, and the SGA Advisor.

-Section 4 - Honoraria for members of the Committee on Financial Affairs
+Section 4 - Honoraria for Members of the Committee on Financial Affairs

 - 1. Each member of the Committee on Financial Affairs shall, at the end of both semesters, receive an honorarium of \$150 per semester, if, and only if: - a.
-The Committee on Accountability and Ethics meets and determines that all duties and responsibilities of the committee member have been properly and adequately fulfilled, and;

-- The Advisor to the Committee on Financial Affairs to SORC determines that all duties and responsibilities of the committee member have been properly and adequately fulfilled, and; - c.
+The Committee on Accountability and Ethics meets and determines that all duties and responsibilities of the committee member have been properly and adequately fulfilled, and; - b.
+The Advisor to the Committee on Financial Affairs to SORC determines that all duties and responsibilities of the committee member have been properly and adequately fulfilled, and; - c.
 The Vice President of Financial Affairs determines that all duties and responsibilities of the committee member have been properly and adequately fulfilled. - 2.
-The Committee on Accountability and Ethics sends a formal letter thereof to the Student Body President, the Vice President of Financial Affairs, the Speaker of the Legislature care of the entire legislature, and the SGA advisor.
+The Committee on Accountability and Ethics sends a formal letter thereof to the Student Body President, the Vice President of Financial Affairs, the Executive Vice President on behalf of the entire legislature, and the SGA advisor.

-Section 5 - Honoria for the Speaker of the Legislature
+Section 5 - Honoraria for the Graphic Designers in the Communications Committee